codefaux/persistence/README.md

 - Translations for strings
 -- Prefer in-game strings to avoid need for mod translation mods, mostly just need to find which ones are best
 - Rework GUI/tab behavior
--- Easier close function than 'click the label again'
 - Confirm 'Reuse Holy Mountain' / 'Edit Wands at Lobby' bug squashed